Perils of Nyoka

 Perils of Nyoka is a 1942 Republic serial directed by William Witney.
 It stars Kay Aldridge as Nyoka the Jungle Girl, a character who first appeared in the Edgar Rice Burroughs-inspired serial Jungle Girl.

 Plot

 Nyoka, with help from Larry Grayson, attempts to discover the golden tablets of Hippocrates.
 The tablets contain the medical knowledge of the ancients and are being buried along with gold and other treasure.
-Also hunting for the tablets are Queen Vultura (Ruler of the Arabs) and Cassib.
+The search for the tablets take Larry and Nyoka from the jungles of Africa to the Arabian desert where Queen Vultura and her band of sword-wielding Arabs are also searching for them.
+As the search continues, Larry saves Nyoka from all manners of peril to include being captured and imprisoned by Vultura and Satan, her pet gorilla.

+Vultura succeeds in finding the tablets but Larry and Nyoka track her down and invade her lair.
+While Larry and the rest of the expedition battle Vultura's men outside the hide-away, Nyoka and Vultura battle each other inside, a spirited hand-to-hand fight that concludes when Satan throws a spear at Nyoka but misses her and instead, kills Vultura.
+Larry, having successfully won the outside battle against Vultura's men, enters the lair, shoots Satan, saves Nyoka, and recovers the tablets.